abrhambas01/ItProject_Mypharma2018/readme.md

 2. Install all node dependencies with
  `$ npm install` Or if yarn is installed `$ yarn install`

-3. Run the server locally with php artisan serve <--options>
+3. Run the server locally with php artisan serve <options>

-4. npm run dev when the application's ready and npm run hot for debugging purposes using the live reloading capability given to us by webpack.
+4. npm run dev when the application's ready and npm run hot when you're developing using the live reloading capability given to us by webpack.